 Understanding HTML opens up the web.
-Once you know what it is, and how it works, you’ll soon see how the basics of much of the entire internet functions – and more importantly: both how basic web pages are created and how to edit them.
-What’s more, although daunting at first, HTML is really a very very simple language to learn!
+Once you know what it is and how it works, you’ll soon see how the basics of the entire internet function and, more importantly, how basic web pages are created and how to edit them.
+What’s more, although daunting at first, HTML is a very, very simple language to learn!
 Ready to find out all about it?
 Learn all the HTML hypertext language basics on this guide.

 HTML’s definition is HyperText Markup Language.

-- HyperText is the method by which you move around on the web — by clicking on a special text called hyperlinks which bring you to the next page.
-The fact that it is hyper just means it is not linear — i.e. you can go to any place on the Internet whenever you want by clicking on links — there is no set order to do things in.
+- HyperText is how you move around on the web.
+Clicking on a particular text called hyperlinks brings you to the next page.
+The fact that it is hyper means it is not linear.
+So, i.e., you can go to any place on the Internet whenever you want by clicking on links.
+There is no set order to do things.

-- Markup is what HTML-tags do to the text inside them.
-They mark it as a certain type of text (italicised text, for example).
+- Markup is what HTML tags do to the text inside them.
+They mark it as a specific type of text (italicized text, for example).

-The tags are what separate normal text from HTML code.
+The tags are what separate standard text from HTML code.
 You might know them as the words between the

 <angle-brackets>.
-They allow all the cool stuff like images and tables and stuff, just by telling your browser what to render on the page.
-Different tags will perform different functions.
-The tags themselves don’t appear when you view your page through a browser, but their effects do.
-The simplest tags do nothing more than apply formatting to some text, like this:
+They allow all the cool stuff like images, tables, and things by telling your browser what to render on the page.
+Different tags will perform other functions.
+The tags don’t appear when you view your page through a browser, but their effects do.
+The most straightforward tags do nothing more than apply formatting to some text, like this:

 <b>These words will be bold</b>, and these will not.